realtime-system/pysage/docs/local.rst

         def handle_BombMessage(self, msg):
             print 'I took %s damage from the bomb' % msg.get_property('damage')

-When you are ready to create an actor instance and have the actor start listening to messages that it subscribes to, call `"register_actor"` on the manager.
+When you are ready to create an actor instance and have the actor start listening to messages that it subscribes to, call ``register_actor`` on the manager.
 ::

     >>> mgr.register_actor(Player(), 'player1')